liezldado9-spec/DADO-LIEZL-CLOUD-COMPUTING/Laboratory-05-Cloud-Data-Engineer/reflection.md

-# Mission Reflection
+# Reflection

-Object storage is better suited for storing millions of photos because it is designed for large amounts of unstructured data such as images, videos, and backups.
-It stores data as objects inside buckets, making it suitable for a photo-sharing application with many uploaded files.
-Compared with traditional block storage, object storage is easier to use for this type of data.
+Object storage is more appropriate for storing a large volume of unstructured data like photos, video files, backups, etc., where millions of photos are stored, as it is designed for use with large amounts of data.
+It stores the data as objects contained in each bucket, which would be appropriate for a photo sharing app with numerous uploaded photos.
+Object storage is easier to work with for this type of data than block storage.

-Docker made it easier to deploy the MinIO storage server because I only needed to run a Docker command instead of manually installing all the required software.
-The command downloaded the MinIO image, created the container, configured the ports, and set the administrator credentials.
-This made the deployment faster and easier to manage.
+I only had to run one command in Docker to get the MinIO storage server running as compared to installing all the software I needed to get it running manually.
+The command downloaded the MinIO image, created the container and configured the ports and admin credentials.
+This enabled deployment to be faster, easier and more manageable.

-A bucket is a container used to organize objects in cloud object storage.
-In this activity, I created a bucket named `client-photos`, which was used to store the test file that I uploaded through the MinIO Web Console.
+A bucket is a storage container within cloud object storage to store objects.
+For this activity, I had created a bucket called client-photos to store the test file that I uploaded using the MinIO Web Console.

-Large enterprise companies can protect their object storage data by keeping backups and copies of their data in different locations.
-They can also use replication so that another copy of the data is available if a physical server crashes.
-These methods help prevent important data from being permanently lost.
+Large enterprise companies can safeguard their data in object storage by storing copies of the data in different locations and keeping backups.
+They can also replicate them so that there is a backup if the physical server fails.
+These techniques can serve as a safeguard to ensure vital information is not lost forever.

-My confidence in navigating the Linux command line is growing because I was able to run Docker commands and check the status of my MinIO container.
-I also learned how to use commands such as `docker ps` and `docker logs` to check whether a service is working.
-This activity helped me understand how Linux, Docker, and cloud object storage work together.
+I'm getting more confident using the Linux command line since I could run the Docker commands and check the status of my MinIO container.
+I also learnt to use commands like `docker ps` and `docker logs` to see if the service is running or not.
+This activity was helpful in understanding the interdependency of Linux, Docker and cloud object storage.